Music video

+While musical short films were popular as soon as recorded sound was introduced to theatrical film screenings in the 1920s, promotional music videos started becoming popular into the 1960s and the music video rose to prominence in the 1980s when American TV channel MTV based its format around the medium.

 Music videos use a wide range of styles and contemporary video-making techniques, including animation, live-action, documentary, and non-narrative approaches such as abstract film.
 Combining these styles and techniques has become more popular due to the variety for the audience.
 Many music videos interpret images and scenes from the song's lyrics, while others take a more thematic approach.
 Other music videos may not have any concept, being only a filmed version of the song's live concert performance.

 History and development

 In 1894, sheet music publishers Edward B. Marks and Joe Stern hired electrician George Thomas and various artists to promote sales of their song "The Little Lost Child".
 Using a magic lantern, Thomas projected a series of still images on a screen simultaneous to live performances.
 This would become a popular form of entertainment known as the illustrated song, the first step toward music video.